eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 This is a relatively intuitive definition, particularly if we're asking voters to rank candidates and are thus collecting data about their ordinal preferences.
 Thus, if there's a candidate who is preferred by a majority over every other candidate, that candidate should win.

-## Ballot Condorcet Consistency
+## Ballot-Condorcet-Consistency

 For a cardinal system, we need to adjust this definition slightly, since we're collecting different data.
 However, it still makes sense to ask if the actual winner would have won in head-to-head match-ups against every other candidate, based on the data collected.
 Thus, I define internal consistency for cardinal systems as follows:

 **Definition:** We define the following notational shorthands:

-- Let $$P(X>Y)$$ be the set of all voters who give candidate X a strictly higher score than candidate Y. Further, let
-- Let $$T(X>Y)=|P(X>Y)|$$ be the number of such voters.
+- Let $$T(X>Y)$$ be the number of voters who give candidate X a strictly higher score than candidate Y. This is the number of voters who prefer X over Y based on their provided ballots.
 - Let $$S(X)$$ be the total score given to candidate X by all voters.
 However, we can without loss of generality assume that no voters give X and Y the same score, since that has no effect on head-to-head comparisons.

 Then, we say a cardinal voting system is **Ballot-Condorcet-Consistent** (BCC) if, whenever $$T(X>Y) > T(Y>X)$$, then $$S(X) > S(Y)$$.
 That is, if more voters give X a higher score than Y than vice versa, then the total score given to X must be greater than the total score given to Y.

-If this is not satisfied, then we have a situation where more voters prefer X over Y, but Y has a higher total score than X, meaning that Y could be declared the winner over X, despite more voters preferring X. This would give X a legitimate claim to victory over Y, violating internal consistency.
+If this is not satisfied, then we have a situation where more voters prefer X over Y, but Y has a higher total score than X, meaning that Y could be declared the winner over X, despite more voters preferring X. This would give X a legitimate claim to victory over Y, particularly if this is true against all other candidates, making them the Condorcet winner "induced by the ballots".
 It is sufficient to check this is a general condition that holds for any arbitrary pair of candidates, since the winner of a typical cardinal system is the candidate with the highest total score.
+Thus, being BCC is necessary to guarantee that the Condorcet winner induced by the ballots must have the highest total score.

 ### Approval is BCC